Technical Advisory

 Execution environment and scalability

-Deployment should support scalable experimentation, whether on-premises, in the cloud, or in hybrid configurations.
-Consider a modular deployment model with separated concerns for data ingestion, simulation runtime, and result analytics.
-Use containerization or orchestration to enable reproducible environments, and implement scalable storage for large simulation traces and derived metrics.
-Cache frequently used data products to reduce latency in iterative runs and enable faster policy iteration cycles.
+Deployments should support on‑premises, cloud, or hybrid configurations with modular separation for data ingestion, simulation runtime, and results analytics.
+Use containerization and orchestration to ensure reproducible environments and scalable storage for large traces and metrics.
+Caching frequently used data products accelerates iterative policy testing.

 Validation, verification, and regulatory alignment

-Develop a rigorous V plan that demonstrates that the simulation faithfully implements zoning rules and policy intent.
-Verification checks ensure that the code behaves as specified, while validation ties model outputs to real-world observations and regulatory expectations.
-Build a mapping between simulation outputs and regulatory acceptance criteria to provide a transparent audit trail for policy makers and external reviewers.
-Document assumptions, parameter choices, and the rationale for chosen calibration targets to support due diligence material.
+Develop a rigorous V‑plan that demonstrates fidelity to zoning rules and policy intent.
+Verification confirms code behavior as specified, while validation ties outputs to real‑world observations and regulatory expectations.
+Map simulation outputs to acceptance criteria to provide a transparent audit trail for policymakers and reviewers.

 Operational governance and modernization strategy